Mushroom risotto in chicken and white wine broth is a delicious creamy Italian rice that turns ordinary mushrooms into a yummy dish.

 When your risotto is ready, it should be slightly runny.
 In Italian, they describe it as all’onda which means wavy.
 I would describe it as sort of creamy and al dente at the same time.
 It will even thicken a little as it cools.

-Season with salt and pepper according to your taste.
+Finally, stir your cooked mushrooms in, and season with salt and pepper according to your taste.
 I like to sprinkle freshly grated parmesan cheese on top.

 Have you had risotto before?
 What’s your favorite way to prepare it?